 For $4 the zine is a steal.
 It offers terrific content for a gonzo sci-fi/fantasy old school game and thoughtful rules.
 Plus, as a solo gamer, I found a lot of practical tools.

 I’m surprised about how much I like this zine.
 It provides a different take than the dark stuff that I prefer in Vacant Ritual Assembly or Wormskin.
-I like that the author included extra downloads of the maps.
-And I value that the text is released as Open Content under the OGL.

 The layout is friendly and straightforward.
 That is a feat in itself.
 Paired with the artwork and the maps, Dice Roll Zine #1 looks nifty.
 Digital bookmarks would have been lovely.
 But not having them is not a dealbreaker.